CARPENTRY TIPS FOR WORLDMAKERS

 Here are a few basics for beginning deities:

-Personally, my workflow looks like this: I rough out the idea astronomically, then pin down hard numbers for mass, gravity, size, density, atmospheric pressure, total water, approximate temperature, spin, and so on.
+My personal workflow looks much like the above: I rough out the idea astronomically, then zoom in on the planet's mass, gravity, size, density, atmospheric pressure, total water, approximate temperature, spin, and so on.
+I need this foundation first.
+Chris Wayan sitting by Lyr, a big papier-mache planet in blue and white (the land's still unpainted).

 Next I get physical.
 I find an old globe, razor off its mountains, gesso it thinly (I like the meridians to show through faintly) and start adding relief.
 It's white on white still--just a spherical abstract sculpture--and the patterns have to please before I'll go on.
-When I'm sure of the sea level (which can take a while since temperature and glaciation affect it), I paint in lakes and oceans, covering them with gloss varnish.
+When I'm sure of the sea level (which can take a while since more than water content affects it--remember temperature and glaciation), I paint in lakes and oceans, covering them with gloss varnish.
 Next, I just stare and spin.
 The globe, I mean.
 For months.
 My unconscious is trying to work out all the tangled feedback loops determining climate.
 Each region depends on all the others (the "butterfly effect") so this is slow.

 Only when I'm pretty confident of the overall pattern do I start coloring the land: red desert, green woods, golden prairie, white snow... more months!
 Takes me nearly an hour per square inch--not the first time, but after you factor in all the repainting as I correct the system.
 And it always needs correction.